-If you or someone you care about is suspected of driving recklessly and causing an accident that resulted in a fatality in South Jersey, you can be charged with death by auto or criminal vehicular homicide.
-A death by auto offense in NJ is a second degree charge with penalties that include serious prison time, license suspension, forfeiture of vehicle, and monetary fines.
-The offense can be escalated to a first degree crime with longer prison terms if certain conditions are met.
-As NJ law states, death by auto occurs when someone is killed by an individual driving recklessly.
+If you or someone you care about is suspected of driving recklessly and causing an accident that resulted in a fatality in South Jersey, you can be charged with death by auto (vehicular manslaughter) or criminal vehicular homicide.
+If you are facing a vehicular manslaughter charge, I can help.

+A death by auto offense in New Jersey is a second-degree charge with penalties that include serious prison time, license suspension, forfeiture of the vehicle, and monetary fines.
+The offense can be escalated to a first-degree crime with longer prison terms if certain conditions are met.
+As the law states, death by auto occurs when someone is killed by an individual driving recklessly.
 The vehicle can be an automobile or any other motor vehicle.
 The victim can be the driver or passenger in another vehicle, a pedestrian, a bicycle rider or a passenger in your car.

 - DUI/DWI, regardless of what substance was involved (alcohol, illegal drugs or prescription drugs)

 - Operating a vehicle while sleep-deprived, causing the driver to weave, swerve, etc.

 There are also scenarios that can impact the severity of the offense in New Jersey.
 If a vehicular homicide happens in any of the following situations and the driver is intoxicated or is driving while suspended for DUI, it will result in a first-degree charge with harsher penalties: